pulumi/pulumi-hugo/themes/default/content/resources/deploying-langchain-applications-on-aws-with-pulumi/index.md

 # Content for the left hand side section of the page.
 main:
     # Webinar title.
-    title: Get started with CI/CD for AWS using Pulumi & GitHub Actions
+    title: Deploying LangChain Applications on AWS with Pulumi
     # URL for embedding a URL for ungated webinars.
     youtube_url:
     # Sortable date.
 The datetime Hugo will use to sort the webinars in date order.
-    sortable_date: 2024-03-29T09:00:00-07:00
+    sortable_date: 2024-03-14T09:00:00-07:00
     # Duration of the webinar.
     duration: "90 minutes"
     # Datetime of the webinar.
     datetime: ""
     # Description of the webinar.
     description: |
-        This workshop introduces new users to DevOps best practices.
-You will become familiar with the core concepts needed to deploy cloud resources continuously.
-Walk through configuring Pulumi GitHub Actions to deploy AWS resources programmatically and accelerate your cloud projects with the skeleton code provided.
+        In this workshop, you will first be introduced to Pulumi, an infrastructure-as-code platform, where you can use familiar programming languages to provision modern cloud infrastructure.
+Following that introduction, attendees will see how to use Pulumi to deploy an AI application using LangChain/LangServe onto AWS, providing a practical use case for how infrastructure as code helps streamline deploying AI applications.

     # The webinar presenters
     presenters:
-        - name: Diana Esteves
+        - name: Scott Lowe
-          role: Technical Content Engineer, Pulumi
+          role: Principal Technical Content Engineer, Pulumi
-        - name: Marina Novikova
+        - name: Kat Morgan
-          role: Sr. Solutions Architect, AWS
+          role: Sr. Community Engineer, Pulumi

     # A bullet point list containing what the user will learn during the webinar.
     learn:
-        - The basics of the Pulumi programming model
+        - The basics of Pulumi for infrastructure as code
-        - The key components of a continuous pipeline
+        - The basics of LangChain and LangServe
-        - How to build your own infrastructure CI/CD pipeline
-        - Configuring the Pulumi GitHub Actions to deploy AWS resources
+        - How to deploy a LangChain/LangServe application on AWS using Pulumi
 form:
-    hubspot_form_id: 33107308-f24a-47f2-bb6d-c26850491d0d
+    hubspot_form_id: 77d74e6b-c8c0-42bc-98ab-6089463b470f
-    salesforce_campaign_id: 701PQ0000074nvmYAA
+    salesforce_campaign_id: 701PQ0000074GzwYAE
 ---